New homes in Dunfermline

-The town has met the challenge of its status as a dormitory town for Edinburgh, though there are some key employers in town too, including Sky UK, Amazon, Lloyds and Nationwide.
-Its amenities include the shops, cafés and restaurants of the Heritage Quarter surrounding the Abbey, the open space of Pittencrieff Park and Dunfermline Public Park, the Kingsgate Shopping Centre, the Carnegie Leisure Centre and the Dunfermline Carnegie Library & Galleries.
-The edge-of-town retail centres, Carnegie Drive Retail Park and Halbeath Retail Park add further shopping options.
-For leisure and entertainment, the Fife Leisure Park includes a large cinema, a health club, a bowling alley and plenty of places to eat out.
+The city enjoys popular status as a commuter town for Edinburgh.
+There are some key employers in Dunfermline too, including Sky UK, Amazon, Lloyds, and Nationwide.
+Its amenities include the shops, cafés, and restaurants of the Heritage Quarter surrounding the Abbey, the open space of Pittencrieff Park and Dunfermline Public Park, the Kingsgate Shopping Centre, the Carnegie Leisure Centre, and the Dunfermline Carnegie Library & Galleries.
+The edge-of-city retail centres, Carnegie Drive Retail Park, and Halbeath Retail Park add further shopping options.
+The Fife Leisure Park includes a large cinema, a health club, a bowling alley, and plenty of places to eat out.

 For schools and learning, there are four secondary schools and fourteen primary schools in Dunfermline.
 Fife College provides further education, with its campus in the Halbeath area.